Finding the Greatest Common Factor (GCF) of 28 and 24: A complete walkthrough

 Factors of 24: 1, 2, 3, 4, 6, 8, 12, 24

 Now, compare the two lists and identify the common factors: 1, 2, and 4.
-The greatest of these common factors is 4.
-Therefore, the GCF of 28 and 24 is 4.
+So the greatest of these common factors is 4.
+Because of this, the GCF of 28 and 24 is 4.

 This method is simple for smaller numbers but can become cumbersome with larger numbers.
 Let's explore more efficient methods.